Optimal Placement of Distributed Energy Storage in Power Networks: Problem formulation

 \item $c_k \left(g_k \right)$ denotes the cost of generating power $g_k$ at bus $k\in \mathcal{N}$.
 The cost of generation is assumed to be independent of time $t$ and depends only on the generation technology at bus $k$.
-Also, suppose that the function $c_k : \mathbb{R}^+ \to \mathbb{R}^+$ is non-decreasing, differentiable and convex.
-A cost function commonly found in the literature \cite{bergenBook, javad10, gayme_topcu2011, bose2012qcqp} that satisfies the above assumptions is: \bq c_k \left(g_k \right) = \gamma_{k,2} g_k^2 + \gamma_{k,1} g_k + \gamma_{k,0}, \notag \eq where $\gamma_{k,2},\gamma_{k,1},\gamma_{k,0}$ are known nonnegative coefficients.
+Also, suppose that the function $c_k : \mathbb{R}^+ \to \mathbb{R}^+$ is non-decreasing and convex.
+These assumptions apply to commonly used cost functions in the literature \cite{bergenBook, javad10, gayme_topcu2011, bose2012qcqp}, e.g., convex and nondecreasing piecewise linear or quadratic ones.